c3lab/tapas360/README.md

 ## Features to be implemented soon
 [ ] Saliency maps data integration: to allow the design of saliency-based viewport adaptive algorithms

-You are encouraged to add submit feature requests in the Issues section.
+You are encouraged to submit feature requests in the Issues section.